Home - Bookapy Book Preview

 Frau Schmidt smiled.
 “Col invited you to visit us whenever you can.”

-Frau Schmidt rose and pulled on her coat and hat.
-She took a hand from each of us, stopping when we reached the gate.
+Col shook his head and Frau Schmidt rose and pulled on her coat and hat.
+Leading us out of the house, she took a hand from each of us, stopping when we reached the gate.

 “Which way, Willi?”
 I led them along Sea View Road, around the corner to my house.
-One house short of our destination, I stopped and pointed.
-Frau Schmidt smiled encouragingly down at me, but kept a firm grasp on my hand, leading us to the front door.
+One door short of our destination, I stopped and pointed.
+Frau Schmidt smiled at me, but kept a firm grasp on my hand, leading us to the front door.

-She pointed at the bell and Col reached up and pressed it.
+Col reached up and pressed the doorbell.
 My father opened the door, startled to see me in the company of a strange woman.

 My mother appeared behind him, paused as she surveyed the grouping of her son with strangers, and then pushed past.
 “I’m sorry, please come in.”

-My father was not pleased but stood aside and we followed my mother into the sitting room.
-She and Frau Schmidt touched eyes briefly.
-“Will, perhaps you can show your friend your room.”
+My father was not pleased, but stood aside and we followed my mother into the sitting room.

 I led us out, closing the door behind me.
 Upstairs, Col’s gaze travelled round my room.
-Hanging from the ceiling were my prize Airfix models of a Spitfire on the tail of an Me 109.
+Suspended from the ceiling were my prize Airfix models of a Spitfire on the tail of an Me 109.
 I glanced at Col and blushed at flaunting Germany’s defeat at a German boy.
-On my bookshelves were lined up about a dozen Biggles books, all featuring images of German defeat at the hands of the RAF and RFC across two wars.
+And my bookshelves held a dozen or more Biggles books, all featuring images of German defeat at the hands of the RAF and RFC across two wars.

-Col did not seem upset – perhaps he didn’t recognise the cover images.
-He continued his inspection, noting the bed as the one place to sit and sat cross-legged on the carpet.
-I sat down facing him.
-As far as he knew, we shared no language, but I ached to find out about him and his mother.
-He searched my face and then leaned across, taking my hands in his.
+Col did not seem upset.
+Perhaps he did not understand.
+He continued his inspection, noting the bed as the only furniture to sit on, and then sat cross-legged on the carpet.
+Rather than sit on the bed, I sat down opposite him.
+As far as he knew, we shared no language, but I was aching to find out more about him and his mother.
+He searched my face and then leaned across and took my hands in his.

 “Friends?”